backstage/backstage/docs/cli/commands.md

 ## app:diff

-Diff an existing app with the creation template
+Diff an existing app with the template used in `@backstage/create-app`.
+This will verify that your app package has not diverged from the template, and can be useful to run after updating the version of `@backstage/cli` in your app.

+This command is experimental and may be removed in the future.
+Compared to the `plugin:diff` command this one is less valuable, as we have found fewer useful checks to carry out.

 ```text
 Usage: backstage-cli app:diff [options]